Director of Bands and Percussion Specialist

 In addition to music instruction, Dr. Bender has a strong interest in student and teacher leadership.
 He holds a second Masters degree, an Educational Specialist degree, and a doctorate of education in Educational Leadership from Samford University.

 Besides teaching, Dr. Bender is also interested in technology, home improvement projects, and pinball machines.
 He currently resides in Birmingham, Alabama with his wife, Krista, a fifth grade teacher at Oak Mountain Intermediate School.
-They have one precious daughter, Madison, a lovable Collie named Belle, and a lazy cat named Prince.
+They have one precious daughter, Madison, a new son (Matthew) coming in October 2023, a lovable Collie named Belle, and a lazy cat named Prince.

 Director of Middle School Bands